rjmorris/recipes/key_lime_pie/README.md

 1. Let cool for about an hour and then refrigerate.
 1. Chill overnight before serving.

+# Try next time

+Drain the liquid from the sour cream and discard it.
+After removing a couple slices and letting the pie sit in the refrigerator for a few hours, liquid seeps into the hole where the slices had been.
+I suspect this might be coming from the sour cream.
+When making the egg version of this recipe, which uses egg yolks instead of sour cream, I didn't observe any liquid seepage.
+The egg version also used ½ cup instead of ¾ cup lime juice, so maybe that's where the excess liquid came from.

 # Suggestions

 If the crust comes with a plastic protector, flip it over and attach it to the pie tin to protect the pie during transport.